shadowsocks/ChinaDNS-Python/README.md

 Fix [weird things] with DNS in China.

 [ChinaDNS-C] is more advanced and well maintained.
-Please use ChinaDNS-C instead on Linux/Unix.
+Please use it instead.

+Actually, I'm not working on the Python version anymore.
+New maintainers are welcome.
+Just send several pull requests and let me know.
+You can begin with some features that have already been implemented in ChinaDNS-C.

 Install
 -------